 Bake for 20 minutes or until golden brown.
 Once removed from the oven drizzle with another 2 tablespoons of olive oil.
 I know it seems like a lot of olive oil, but trust me!
 Allow bread to cool for at least 10 minutes before eating.

-This bread is best enjoyed the day it is made but you can store it at room temperature up to 3 days.
+This bread is best enjoyed the day it is made but you can store it at room temperature in an airtight container up to 3 days.